rbyers87/port-arthur-squad-plan/README.md

 Add export function from daily view to be used as a riding list.
 Export as pdf to print.

 Add ability to add notes when assigning officer on daily view.  "court at 11:30" "working trade for Ofc Jones" "10-6 for training at 14:30" Make both PTO and Special Assigment have count but no minimum, *Other (PTO) already does this.

+"Work Schedule" is recurring schedule.
+Add new work schedule refers to creating a new recurring schedule.
+Still need ability to add officer to daily view from accepting a vacancy alert and manually from a supvervisor profile on the daily view schedule.